 - Emphasize that you are clear about the level of the position.
 The employer might be scared off by your military title.
-Instead, say that you're in "career rebuilding" phase and will work at a lower level position to earn the stripes to move ahead when appropriate.
+Instead, say that you're in the "career rebuilding" phase and will work at a lower-level position to earn the stripes to move ahead when appropriate.

-- Address the issue head on in your cover letter.
-In the letter, outline out your rationale for starting at a different level job: How does your experience makes you an ideal candidate for a job you might appear overqualified for?
+- Address the issue head-on in your cover letter.
+In the letter, explain your rationale for starting at a different level of job: How does your experience make you an ideal candidate for a job you might appear overqualified for?
 What value do you bring to the organization based on your experience that someone else might not have?
-Draw clear parallels between what you've done, how that adds value to the position, and why you are passionate about the job.
+Draw clear parallels between what you've done, how that adds value to the position and why you are passionate about the job.

 - Highlight your teamwork skills.
-If hired, you might be the most qualified person on the team and this could be intimidating to the team manager and co-workers.
-Make it clear that you have experience leveraging your experience and skills to help the organization grow and move forward, and will do so respectfully and appropriately.
-You did this in the military!
+If hired, you might be the most qualified person on the team, and this could be intimidating to the team manager and co-workers.
+Make it clear that you know how to leverage your experience and skills to help the organization grow and move forward, and will do so respectfully and appropriately.
+You did this in the military.
 The hiring manager needs to know you won't overpower or threaten your new manager.

 When the employer responds that you are "overqualified" for a position, they are not being dismissive or disrespectful.
 It is possible you made it too difficult for them to understand how you'd fit into the company culture, or why you would be willing to do the work, when your resume indicates that you have worked at a higher level of responsibility.